Casualties of the Iranian Revolution: 19 Day protest in Qom

-The 9 January 1978 (Dey 19, 1356) protest in the holy city of Qom against a libelous story about the Ayatollah Khomeini was perhaps the first major protest of the revolution.
+The 9 January 1978 (Dey 19, 1356) protest in the holy city of Qom against a libelous story about Ayatollah Khomeini was perhaps the first major protest of the revolution.
 The official death toll of monarchy was nine.
 U.S. diplomats first reported to Washington that 20 to 30 died, then fourteen.
 Rumors spread immediately that one hundred or more were killed, and "opposition estimates ranged up to 300."
 Public opinion at the time as reflected in "a small survey in Tehran the following week" found that "more people believed the opposition's casualty figures than the government's".

 In contrast, a list recently produced by the Center for Documents on the Islamic Revolution, a "pro-revolutionary institute", found five people died in the protest.

 29 Bahman protest in Tabriz

 40 days later, on 18 February 1978, (Bahman 29), groups in a number of cities marched to honour the fallen and protest against the rule of the Shah.
 The state brought in "troops and tanks from nearby bases."
 This time, violence erupted in the northwestern city of Tabriz.
 According to the opposition, 500 demonstrators were killed there, according to the government ten were.
 "A recent [circa 2004] pro-revolutionary review of the event, however, has stated definitively that the total was 13 dead."